Education Programs at the Zoo

 Part I

-We will define evolution and the key drivers of evolution.
+We will define evolution and its key drivers.
 We will then look at how natural selection is the process by which populations of organisms are better suited to their environment.
-This is a SMART board presentation that takes about 25 minutes
+This is a SMART board presentation.

 Part II